Karabarak/Opus/README.md

 ```
 npm i
 ```
 This will install all backend dependencies.
-Now navigate to client folder and run the same command.
+Now navigate to /client folder and run the same command.
 This will install all frontend dependencies.
 Once done, navigate back to root folder and run command:
 ```
 npm run dev